ocp-power-automation/ocp4-upi-powervm/docs/quickstart.md

  * `private_key_file` : (Optional) Corresponding private key file.
 Default path is 'data/id_rsa'.
  * `private_key` : (Optional) The contents of an SSH key to use for the connection.
 Ignored if `public_key_file` is provided.
  * `public_key` : (Optional) The contents of corresponding key to use for the connection.
 Ignored if `public_key_file` is provided.
+ * `connection_timeout` : (Optional) Timeout in minutes for SSH connections.
+Default is 45 minutes.
+ * `jump_host` : (Optional) Jump server hostname/IP to be used for SSH connections.
+Setup password-less SSH access to the jump_host from the Terraform terminal.

 ### Setup OpenShift Variables